-Master Degree and Graduate Certificate Admission Requirements

-All students must submit baccalaureate bearing college transcripts to meet the admission requirements of the University.
-Additionally, if students cannot meet the GPA requirements with their transcripts, but have a test score that meets admissions requirements, students will be eligible for full admission.
+Master Degree and Graduate Certificate Admission Requirements their transcripts, but have a test score that meets admissions requirements, students will be eligible for full admission.
 If both the degree-bearing transcript and the test scores do not meet admissions requirements, students may be eligible to be admitted based on the Standards for Admission with Specification.